fioritracker/help/docs/tracked/SPS03/apps.md

 # Content type: Applications

 Fiori Tracker can keep records of all your applications.
+The records contain the app attributes and links to related content types (see below).

 [![](res/app-list.png)](res/app-list.png)

+                                                                      |

 ## Linkage to other content types